influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.1/production_installation/meta_node_installation.md

 A healthy cluster requires that every meta node can communicate with every other meta node.

-## Set up, configure, and start the meta servers
+## Step 2: Set up, Configure, and Start the Meta Services

-On all three meta servers:
+Perform the following steps on each meta server.

-### 1. Download and install the meta server package
+### I. Download and Install the Meta Service

 #### Ubuntu & Debian (64-bit)
 ```